splunk/public-o11y-docs/gdi/get-data-in/application/istio/istio.rst

             proxy.istio.io/config: '{"tracing":{}}'

 .. note::
    The instrumentation pod is a DaemonSet and isn't injected with a proxy by default.
-If Istio injects proxies in instrumentation pods, disable tracing using a ``podAnnotation``.
+If Istio injects proxies in instrumentation pods, deactivate tracing using a ``podAnnotation``.

 Configure the Istio Operator
 =============================================